thatsmytrunks/love3custom/docs/README.md

 # LOVE 3: Custom Level Documentation

-Hello and welcome to the LOVE 3 Custom Level Documentation.
+Hello and welcome to the [LOVE 3](https://love3game.carrd.co).
+Custom Level Documentation.
+While you will hopefully find everything you need here to make the level of your dreams, you can always [come join the Discord](https://discord.gg/WvuWxrP3xx) and talk to others about what you need.

-It's very incomplete.
-I'm working on that.

-Hopefully this will help you create levels for [LOVE 3](https://love3game.carrd.co).

 If you're looking to upload or download custom levels, you can find them hosted at [mod.io/g/love3](https://mod.io/g/love3)